 Archetypes are part of the collective unconscious.
 All of us, no matter what geographical location and culture we belong to, know their characteristics.

-And symbols such as logos, mandalas, drawings, and sculptures activate the represented archetype characteristics in your unconscious, changing your emotions and consequently your behavior.
+That is to say, symbols such as logos, mandalas, drawings, and sculptures activate the represented archetype characteristics in your unconscious, changing your emotions and, consequently, your behavior.

-This subject is extensive but crucial for everyone who wants to control their lives, both professional and personal.
+This subject is extensive but crucial for everyone who wants to control their professional and personal lives.

 If you want to know more about archetypes and symbols, subscribe to our newsletter.